ClearskyApp06/clearskyservices/readme.md

 **11/12/2025**:

 - v1 of the API has been finalized.
 - v2 will be available to use soon.
 - v2 contains the new pagination and query params implementation.
 - v1 will remain available to use until 06/01/2026.
+- We will be publishing the v2 documentation very soon.

 ## Issues
 If you encounter any issues or have suggestions for improvements, please open an issue ticket on our [GitHub repository](https://github.com/ClearskyApp06/clearskyservices/issues).